dustinatflatiron/jalc_courses/README.md

 # JalcCourses

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/jalc_courses`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This file will allow you to view the courses available during Jazz at Lincoln Center's Fall 2020 Swing University session.
+By pressing the number of the listed course, you will be able to view the time, title, description and instructor for the selected course.

 ## Installation